-If money is flush and you fancy a change, you could invest in new doors from a local builders merchant or online from a company like Blacketts Doors.
+If money is flush and you fancy a change, you could invest in new doors from a local builders merchant or online from Amazon or elsewhere.

 If your budget won’t stretch that far, the next best option is to paint the doors you already have.